-- Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Submit a letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each subaward and any site host agreements required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.
+- Manage and coordinate subrecipient activities. - Submit a letter to the CAM describing the subawards needed or stating that no subawards are required. - If requested by the CAM, submit a draft of each subaward required to conduct the work under this Agreement to the CAM for review.

+- If requested by the CAM, submit a final copy of each executed subaward. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.

-- Letter describing the subawards and any site host agreement needed, or stating that no subawards or site host agreements are required
+- Letter describing the subawards needed, or stating that no subawards are required

 - Draft subaward (if requested)

 - Final subaward (if requested)

-- Draft site host agreement (if requested)

-- Final site host agreement (if requested)